I'm a working mom always looking for ways to save time and make money.

 You can buy all of these things at the dollar store.
 You’ll be able to use them for multiple packages, so you‘re not spending too much and eating into your profits.

-3. Use free boxes for shipping
+3. Use Free Boxes for Shipping

-Another way to save money and not take away from the profits of your reselling business, is using free shipping boxes.
+Another way to save money and not take away from the profits of your reselling business is using free shipping boxes.
 You can get free boxes from the post office if you’re going to be shipping with USPS (they are usually the most affordable shipping option).
 If your local post office doesn’t have any for grabs in the lobby, you can order them ahead of time on the USPS website.
-You’ll have to create a user, and add them to cart to checkout, but they will be free and delivered to your home.
+You’ll have to create a user and add them to your cart to checkout, but they will be free and delivered to your home.
 You can pick different sizes and amounts so that you always have some on hand and ready to go.

-4. Find stock photos
+4. Find Stock Photos

-Using stock photos can make a big difference to see how an item may fit and look on the buyer, versus a hanger which doesn’t give the piece of clothing the shape that is should have.
+Using stock photos can make a big difference to see how an item may fit and look on the buyer, versus a hanger that doesn’t give the piece of clothing the shape that it should have.
 For example, the picture above is a dress I was selling on the left.
 On the right is the stock photo I used for my online listings.
 The dress looks completely different once you see it on the model.
 You get an idea of the shape and details, and better lighting to see the color accurately.
 The photo on the right has a much better chance of selling than the photo on the left.

 To make the best use of your time when searching for items to resell, research trending brands so that you know what to look for when you’re shopping.
-If you want to make a good profit, try to find out how much these items have been selling for on resale sites, and which brands hold their value.
+If you want to make a good profit, try to find out how much these items have been selling on resale sites, and which brands hold their value.
 This will give you an idea of what people are willing to pay more for, even if the item is used.
 Putting some thought into what brands you want to sell and what price points to look for will keep you from wasting time listing things that won’t make you much money in return.

-6. Connect with other resellers
+6. Connect with Other Resellers

 Connecting with other resellers on social media was a huge help in growing my online resale business.
-Instagram has a huge community of resellers that are constantly motivating each other, and sharing very useful tips to improve their businesses.
+Instagram has a huge community of resellers that are constantly motivating each other and sharing very useful tips to improve their businesses.
 If you are hoping to make an income from reselling online, whether large or small, you will find lots of useful information there!